Core Update Recovery

 by the SEZ Technical Review Board This article has been verified for technical accuracy against 2025 W3C Semantic Web standards and Google’s Search Quality Rater Guidelines.
 Key data points are derived from internal audits of 50+ enterprise SaaS environments.

-To understand the algorithmic math behind this requirement, refer to the Google Research Patent on Information Gain, which details how their systems prioritize non-redundant data in secondary search results.
+To understand the algorithmic math behind this requirement, refer to the Google Research Patent on Information Gain, which details how search systems prioritize non-redundant data in secondary search results.

 The Shift: From “Relevant” to “Reliable & Experiential”